dacvinhng/FactoryDataWeb/README.md

 # FactoryDataWeb
-The web shows data of products in factory
+The web shows data of products in factory.
+It was written by pure PHP

 - Use dataqi.sql as database